KRKR: History

 As part of Three Eagles Communications' acquisition of Clear Channel Communications' Lincoln stations in 2007, KRKR and KFRX were spun off due to ownership limits.
 (Three Eagles would move KFRX's Top 40/CHR format to what was KLMY, with their former 102.7 FM frequency being sold off instead, and flipped to adult contemporary in the interim.)
 On November 1, 2007, KRKR flipped to news/talk.
 On August 18, 2008, KRKR flipped to adult contemporary as "The Breeze", which moved from 102.7 FM.
 On May 21, 2009, KRKR went dark while Chapin Communications was seeking a buyer for the station.
 In August, KRKR was sold to Mission Nebraska and returned to the air, flipping to contemporary Christian music as "My Bridge Radio".

-In popular culture

-The station "KRKR-TV" is seen in the 1958 film Attack of the 50 Foot Woman.